Work Life Balance In The Veterinary World

 When we say balance we aren’t talking about holding a puppy in one arm, a medical chart in the other and a capped syringe between your teeth…

 We’re talking about finding a work-life balance that allows you to thrive in every aspect of your life.
-For pet care professionals like Veterinarians, Vet Nurses and Practice Managers setting boundaries can be a huge challenge.
 People who are drawn to being Veterinarians and pet care professionals have an innate need to help others.
 You aspire to make life better by providing a great quality of life for our pets.
 While your motivation is noble, and to be admired, it also sets you up for work-life balance issues.
+For pet care professionals like Veterinarians, Veterinary Nurses, Veterinary Technicians and Hospital or Practice Managers, setting boundaries can be a huge challenge.

-You already know that by dedicating your life to the well-being of pets that working 9-5 is not very realistic.
+You already know that by dedicating your life to the well-being of pets then working 9-5 is not very realistic.
 It’s not uncommon for Veterinary professionals to put in long 10-12 hour days on a regular basis.
-There is always one more thing to do, whether that means completing a patient record on a procedure you did first thing in the morning, or calling a client to check on a patient you saw days earlier.
-These little, but important, tasks eat away at the morale and the overall mental health of veterinarians and pet care support staff.
+There is always one more thing to do, whether that means completing a patient record on a procedure you did first thing in the morning, or calling a client to check on a patient you saw days earlier or one last quality check as you prep for surgery.
+Juggling all these varied tasks, all equally important in their own way, can eat away at the morale and the overall mental health of Veterinarians and Veterinary support team members alike.

 In the end, although you know that you are responsible for establishing a work-life balance that allows you to thrive, many of us don’t notice until it is too late.
-So, it’s time for an Intervention.
-Here are some tips to help you get started:
+So, it’s time for an Intervention and here are some practical tips to help you get started on establishing your own work life balance…

 It’s okay to work late, once in a while.
 And it’s okay to help friends and family with their pet related questions.
-What’s not okay, is doing those things all the time.
+What’s not okay, is doing those things ALL the time.
 Establish how late you want to stay at work, and keep that schedule.
-No more fourteen hour shifts.
-Much of the work you are doing can wait another day.
-If you are to inundated with clients, speak to your practice manager about adjusting schedules.
-Cutting back on patient visits by one or two will be better for the practice in the long run as the vets will be better rested and therefore more productive.
-Let your friend know that you are not free for advice on Fridays through Sunday night, barring a real emergency.
+No more fourteen hour shifts, no more “I just need to finish one more thing before I go.”
+In reality, much of the work you are doing can wait another day.
+If you are too inundated with clients, speak to your Practice Manager about adjusting schedules.
+Discuss with them how cutting back on patient visits by one or two will be better for the practice in the long run as Vets will be better rested and likely to be more productive.
+Let your friends know that you are not free for advice on Fridays through Sunday night, barring a real emergency.
 It may be hard to establish boundaries, but in the long run you’ll be glad you did.

 Make use of your smart phone’s smarts